rcallaby/Hacking-Study-Guide/Job-Interview-Prep/Non-technical-junior-role.md

 ### If you’re assigned multiple tasks by different team members, how would you prioritize them?

+"In a penetration testing role, prioritization is essential not only for time management but also for risk mitigation and ensuring that client deliverables are met with precision and professionalism.

+When I’m assigned multiple tasks by different team members, I use a structured decision-making approach rooted in context, impact, and urgency.
+Here's how I typically prioritize:

+1. **Clarify Objectives and Deadlines:**
+   First, I seek to understand the business or technical objective behind each task.
+For example, is the task tied to a time-sensitive red team engagement, an internal compliance audit, or post-exploitation reporting for a client demo?
+This helps align my efforts with organizational priorities.

+2. **Evaluate Risk and Impact:**
+   I assess the potential security impact and criticality of each task.
+For instance, if one task involves exploiting a known high-risk vulnerability on a production-facing asset, that would generally take precedence over a lower-severity internal scan or documentation update.
+I consider questions like:

+   * Which task mitigates the highest risk?
+   * What’s the client or stakeholder impact if this is delayed?
+   * Are there dependencies that could block other team members?

+3. **Apply a Prioritization Framework (e.g., Eisenhower Matrix or MoSCoW):**
+   I sometimes mentally apply frameworks like the Eisenhower Matrix—distinguishing tasks that are urgent vs. important—or MoSCoW (Must-have, Should-have, Could-have, Won’t-have) when dealing with longer-term engagements.
+This allows for a systematic triage under pressure.

+4. **Communicate and Align with Team Leads:**
+   If there are conflicts or ambiguity in priority, I believe in proactive communication.
+I’ll loop in the project or technical lead and clarify which tasks deliver the most value at that point in time.
+This ensures alignment with broader project goals and avoids duplication of effort.

+5. **Remain Agile, but Avoid Context Switching:**
+   In pentesting, it’s easy to burn time by switching between tools, exploits, and documentation.
+So once priorities are set, I minimize interruptions unless a true high-priority issue emerges—like a zero-day in an exposed asset or an engagement timeline change.

+6. **Time-Box and Automate Where Possible:**
+   I time-box non-critical exploratory tasks and automate routine ones using tools like `Burp macros`, `scripts`, or `custom PowerShell`.
+This frees up cycles for deep technical work that requires manual analysis, such as chaining vulnerabilities or custom payload development.

+Ultimately, my goal is to make decisions that are both technically informed and strategically aligned, so that my work contributes effectively to client outcomes, team goals, and the integrity of the engagement."

 ### How do you prepare before starting a penetration test to ensure all prerequisites are met, such as tools, permissions, and scope clarity?

+"Before initiating any penetration test, preparation is not just about being technically ready—it’s about ensuring legal, ethical, and operational alignment.
+My goal is to eliminate ambiguity, reduce risk, and set the engagement up for success.
+I follow a structured pre-engagement process:

+---

+### **1. Scope Validation and Clarification**

+I begin by reviewing the **Rules of Engagement (RoE)** and **Statement of Work (SoW)** to verify:

+* IP ranges, domain names, cloud assets, or applications in scope.
+* Testing boundaries—what's explicitly out of scope (e.g., production databases, third-party APIs).
+* Type of testing (e.g., external, internal, web app, mobile, cloud, physical).
+* Timeframes, allowed testing hours, and whether social engineering or phishing is permitted.

+I always seek **written confirmation** of scope from the client or project lead to avoid scope creep and ensure legal protection for both parties.

+---

+### **2. Permission and Legal Authorization**

+Before touching any asset, I confirm that I have:

+* A signed engagement letter or written authorization (often a "get out of jail free card").
+* Contact information for escalation in case something critical is found (e.g., P1 vulnerabilities or service disruption).
+* Emergency stop procedures in case the test causes system instability.

+This is critical, especially in red team or black-box scenarios where simulated attacks may be aggressive.

+---

+### **3. Threat Modeling and Target Research**

+Once scope is validated, I spend time researching the target using **OSINT tools** (e.g., `theHarvester`, `Shodan`, `Censys`) to map out the digital footprint.
+This helps build an effective attack path and highlights potential chokepoints.

+If it's a web app, for example, I analyze the tech stack, WAF presence, and CDN usage.
+If it's a network test, I identify edge devices, VPN gateways, and public services.

+---

+### **4. Toolset and Environment Readiness**

+Next, I prepare my toolkits based on the engagement type:

+* Ensure latest versions of tools like `Nmap`, `Burp Suite Pro`, `Metasploit`, `CrackMapExec`, `Impacket`, and `custom scripts` are available.
+* Set up clean virtual environments (Kali, Parrot, Commando VM, etc.) and snapshot them to maintain rollback points.
+* Validate VPN or jump box connectivity if the client requires segmented access.

+I also bring backup tooling and contingency options in case primary tools fail or are detected.

+---

+### **5. Communication Protocols**

+I agree on communication channels and cadence with stakeholders:

+* Daily status updates or check-ins (if needed).
+* Real-time reporting for critical findings (e.g., RCE, privilege escalation).
+* Debrief expectations (live or written) post-engagement.

+This ensures transparency and keeps trust high throughout the test.

+---

+### **6. Internal Readiness and Checklists**

+Before I start the test, I run through an internal checklist:

+* Time sync (critical for log correlation).
+* Screenshot and note-taking tools prepped.
+* Reporting template structured and pre-filled with engagement details.
+* Chain of custody templates (if artifacts are being collected for forensic or compliance purposes).

+This enables smooth documentation and faster turnaround during post-engagement reporting.

+---

+**In summary**, a well-executed penetration test begins long before the first scan.
+My preparation is deliberate and structured to eliminate surprises, optimize efficiency, and ensure the test remains within the ethical and legal bounds of the engagement.
+This not only protects the client but also reflects professionalism and maturity in how I approach offensive security."

 ### Can you describe how you would verify and organize your findings before submitting them for review?